RE:MADE

 110cm x 100cm x 30cm

-This portable rack for drying paper was made from a pair of beautiful wooden crutches from an unfortunate leg accident.
+This portable rack for drying paper was made from a pair of beautiful wooden crutches from an unfortunate accident.

-Constructed as a transitional object to begin my second instalment of the lost in transition project, it illustrates my move from my current state to the new one, both physically as well as psychologically.
+Constructed as a transitional object to begin my second instalment of the lost in transition project, it illustrated my move from my current state to the new one, both physically as well as psychologically.
 Something old, something new; something taken, something made.